-RSOs who do not receive funding or sponsorship from student government are allowed to have outside bank accounts.
+RSOs who do not receive funding and/or sponsorship from the ASUC or GA are allowed to have outside bank accounts.
 Please contact your LEAD Center Advisor to learn about the available option for an off-campus bank account through Bank of the West as they can provide registered student organizations financial services and account management options including a bank account.

-If your RSO is sponsored by/receives funding from student government, then CalLink, the online organizational management system, is also your group’s banking system.
-ASUC sponsored and GA funded student organizations are prohibited from having outside bank accounts.
+If your RSO is sponsored by and/or receives funding from the ASUC or GA, then CalLink, the online organizational management system, is also your group’s banking system.
+ASUC sponsored/funded and GA funded student organizations are prohibited from having outside bank accounts.
+Check out the CalLink Finance Training for an overview of CalLink and Purchase Request logistics.
 Only trained ASUC and GA agents have access to an organization’s finance section.
-Check out this Finance Guide for an overview of CalLink and Purchase Request logistics.

 ASUC Sponsorship FAQs

-Once registered with the university, RSOs have the ability to apply for an additional level of recognition: ASUC Sponsorship.
-This opportunity is available to both undergraduate and graduate student organizations.
+Once registered with the university, RSOs have the ability to apply for additional funds, spaces and to receive benefits of sponsorship through the ASUC.
+This opportunity is available to both undergraduate and graduate Registered Student Organizations.
 Benefits include:

 - Eligibility to apply for ASUC Funding